wederbn/camunda-modeler/docs/quantme/QRM/README.md

 ### Replacement Fragment

 As the detector, the replacement fragment part of a QRM is also a BPMN diagram, defining a workflow fragment implementing the functionality to replace QuantME tasks matching the detector.
-An example replacement fragment can be found [here](./replacement.bpmn), which is visualized bellow:
+An example replacement fragment can be found [here](./replacement.bpmn), which is visualized below:

 <img src="./replacement.png" width="500">

-TODO
+First, the required correction matrix is requested by a send task, then it is received by a receive task, and finally, the correction matrix is applied to the input data which is passed to the subprocess by a variable.

+Note: Currently, only one activity element is supported in replacement fragments.
+Therefore, if the implementation of the QuantME task from the detector requires more than one task, please use a subprocess and wrap each required task into it.